akvist/Hotel-app-backend/README.md

 ## Introduction

 This is a back-end for a full-stack project.
-The application was made to learn the whole process of developing an app, from writing both back-and front-end code with Node.js and React.js to using services as git, databases, and deployment services.
+The application was made to learn the whole process of developing an app, from writing both back-and front-end code with Node.js and React.js to using git, databases, and hosting services.

 The application is a simulation of the functionality of three elevators in a hotell with ten floors.